almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 it will allow you to set a string to variable that originally had an integer as a variable.
 Thus your application can end up with a bug that would later have to be fixed.

+### Python is talked about so much.
+I should learn that because it has a lot of uses right?

+While it is true that a lot of YouTubers talk about how they have built programs and automations with Python, from my experience, I have never ever have had to use Python in my career.
+That being said, do not believe the hype about Python because it could lead you down the wrong path.
+Python does have its use case in certain environments and use cases, but larger corporations and governments are not going to convert all of their enterprise applications to Python because a number of people are talking about Python.

+What I tell people is that larger, more established companies do not use Python in their applications.
+They are most likely using C# or Java for those.
+Smaller companies and start ups are more likely to use Python because it is easier to code with and is not as rigid as strongly typed languages like C# and Java.